It’s really easy—just fill out your FAFSA each year. You’ll automatically be considered for federal grants.

 How much does the Federal Pell Grant program award?

 Federal Pell Grant amounts vary according to your need.
 They also vary from year to year.
-The amount you’re awarded will depend on your Student Aid Index (SAI) (calculated based on your FAFSA) and the number of hours in which you’re enrolled.
+The amount you’re awarded will depend on your income, your Student Aid Index (SAI) (calculated based on your FAFSA), and the number of hours in which you’re enrolled.

 Federal Supplemental Educational Opportunity Grant

-If you receive a Federal Pell Grant, filed your FAFSA by the priority deadline, and have an SAI of $0, you’ll automatically be considered for a Federal Supplemental Educational Opportunity Grant (SEOG).
+If you receive a Federal Pell Grant, filed your FAFSA by the priority deadline, and have a negative SAI or an SAI of $0, you’ll automatically be considered for a Federal Supplemental Educational Opportunity Grant (SEOG).

 How much does the Federal SEOG award?